 - Was Jack the Ripper a woman? (history.com)

-Hey kiddies!
-This is the first part of my new photo project JACK THE RIPPER.
+This is my new photo project titled JACK THE RIPPER.